-A worn, cracked or corroded hitch ball can fail while towing, and may result in death or serious injury.

-Before coupling trailer, inspect the hitch ball for wear, corrosion and cracks.

-Replace worn or damaged hitch ball.

-- 3. Rock the ball to make sure it is tight to the hitch, and visually check that the hitch ball nut is solid against the lock washer and hitch frame. - Wipe the inside and outside of the coupler clean and inspect it visually for cracks and deformations; feel the inside of the coupler for worn spots and pits. - Be sure the coupler is tight to the tongue of the trailer.
+- A warrant cracked or corroded hitch ball can fail while towing, and may result in death or serious injury. - Before a coupling trailer, inspect the hitch ball for wear, corrosion and cracks. - Replace worn or damaged hitch ball. - Rock the ball to make sure it is tight to the hitch, and visually check that the hitch ball nut is solid against the lock washer and hitch frame. - 4.
+Wipe the inside and outside of the coupler clean and inspect it visually for cracks and deformations; feel the inside of the coupler for worn spots and pits. - 5.
+Be sure the coupler is tight to the tongue of the trailer.
 All coupler fasteners must be visibly solid against the trailer frame.

-A loose hitch ball nut can result in uncoupling, leading to death or serious injury.

-Make sure the hitch ball is tight to the hitch before coupling the trailer.

-6. Raise the bottom surface of the coupler to be above the top of the hitch ball.
+- A loose hitch ball nut can result in on coupling, leading to death or serious injury. - Make sure the hitch ball is tight to the hitch before coupling the trailer. - 6.
+Raise the bottom surface of the coupler to be above the top of the hitch ball.

-4.3.1.2 Prepare Coupler and hitch
+4.3.3 Prepare Coupler And Hitch

-- 1. Lubricate hitch ball and inside of coupler with a thin layer of automotive bearing grease. - Remove safety latch pin and open coupler locking mechanism.
-In the open position, coupler is able to drop fully onto hitch ball.
+- 1. Lubricate hitch ball and inside of the coupler with a thin layer of automotive bearing grease. - Remove safety latch pin and open coupler locking mechanism.
+In the open position, the coupler can drop fully onto the hitch ball.
 See the coupler instructions for details of placing the coupler in the "open" position. - 3.
-Slowly back up tow vehicle so that hitch ball is near or aligned under coupler.
+Slowly back up the tow vehicle so that the hitch ball is near or aligned under coupler.